D-Perez85/D-Perez85/README.md

 ---------------------
 - :heavy_check_mark: I'm System Analyst & I’m interested in Programming (FrontEnd & Backend)
 - :pushpin: I’m currently learning English
-- :chart_with_upwards_trend: I finished the Front End Developer career a few months ago (Acamica), and now I´am starting with the backend world; (Node js & Mongo DB)
+- :chart_with_upwards_trend: I finished the Front End Developer career a few months ago (Acamica), and now I´m starting with the backend world; (Node js & Mongo DB)
 - 📫 How to reach me: you can try with Linkedin or by e-mail.
 - :+1: Ask me about my projects / repos and why not plain a meet?